allegheny-computer-science-101-f2020/lab01-cs101f2020/conduct.md

   * Members shall not
     * Turn in assignments late without a valid excuse.
     * Ignore their team's deadlines.
+    * Negotiate deadlines on the same day a project is due.

 ### Communication